Home/UFC

 ADVERTISEMENT

 Another familiar face in the chaos was Magomed Zaynukov.
-Better known among fans as ‘John Pork’ or ‘Chanco,’ the 30-year-old lightweight shared Makhachev’s spotlight throughout fight week, appearing in promotional material, and even in fan chants at the UFC 322 presser.
+Better known among fans as ‘John Pork’ or ‘Chanco,’ the 30-year-old lightweight shared Makhachev’s spotlight throughout fight week, appearing in promotional material and in fan chants at the UFC 322 presser.
 Makhachev even called for the UFC to sign him.
 But ‘Chanco’ was true to his moniker and going ‘Wild’ on Danis.
 One look at that, and Dana White could decide against ever giving him a chance to step into the Octagon.

 Even the press row felt the force, as tumbling men collided dangerously close to equipment and media tables.
 Hunter Campbell pushed through the chaos, attempting to separate the fighters and their entourages, but the momentum was powerful enough to overpower even the most experienced MSG staff.
 Dozens were trapped in the midst, with some attempting to break it up and others merely worsening the situation.